jforge/playground-docker/compositions/README.md

 Some flexible compositions for a quick-win during development

-Initial purpose was to compose
+Initial purpose was to compose:

 * arbitrary os base image
 * with runtime environments for certain programming languages
 * with tools, frameworks, dependent libraries for certain use-cases found on production system
 * in order to review/test a/o improve/evolve solutions